 BACKGROUND: The station for this District is located at 2851 N McMullen Booth Road.
 This facility serves as a substation supporting a fully functional Police Department that is utilized by 57 full-time employees.
 The current Clearwater Police Department District III Sub-station was originally constructed in 1983.
 The current building has approximately 6,750 square feet of usable space.
 A Project to improve the shooting range on the same tract of land will be completed in fiscal year 2016.
 Another project to relocate the police station to a different footprint will provide for better site utilization.
 Such a project will provide the opportunity to incorporate some of the site's diverse features into the new station.
-Additionally, it will allow the Police Department to eliminate an aging double-wide trailer used for training, and to improve the Police Department's adjacent canine facility.
+Additionally, it will allow the Police Department to eliminate an aging double-wide trailer used for training, and to improve inadequate stormwater conditions on the site.
+This project will also provide the opportunity to improve the Police Department's adjacent canine facility.